Skip to main content

 Property Protection

-The University of Wisconsin System is self-funded for property protection under Wisconsin Statute, Section 20.865.
+The Universities of Wisconsin is self-funded for property protection under Wisconsin Statute, Section 20.865.
 This provides all-risk replacement-cost protection for damage resulting from direct physical loss, with some exclusions.
 This coverage applies to buildings, contents, capital equipment, supplies, and vehicles.
 All losses are subject to a $1,000.00 deductible, with two exceptions: there is a $2,500.00 deductible for theft when there is no sign of forced removal and there is a $0 deductible on vehicle glass breakage.

 Each spring, the Risk Management Office solicits information from each department to update our coverage for supplies, fine arts, museum pieces, special libraries, fabricated equipment and other categories.
 All values are updated and reported to UW System and State Risk Management to assure adequate coverage of all University-owned property.
 It is only through your cooperation and assistance that we can accomplish this task.